Twisted cuprate van der Waals heterostructures with controlled Josephson coupling

-We fabricate seven JJs devices consisting of two BSCCO crystals with a controlled twist angle via the cryogenic stacking technique in a glove box filled with argon.
+We fabricate seven JJs devices consisting of two BSCCO crystals with a controlled twist angle using the cryogenic stacking technique in a glove box filled with argon.
 The twist angle $\theta$ ranges below $\SI{45}{\degree}$: two samples have $\theta = \SI{0}{\degree}$, two samples have twist angle close to $\SI{45}{\degree}$ ($\SI{42.6}{\degree}$ and $\SI{43.2}{\degree}$) and three samples are twisted at intermediate angles ($\theta = \SI{8.8}{\degree},\SI{21.5}{\degree}, \text{and}\,\, \SI{30.0}{\degree}$).
 The key steps of the JJ fabrication are sketched in Fig.\,\hyperref[fig:stacking]{1(a)}, and the details of the technique are presented in Ref.\,\cite{zhao2021emergent}.
-First, an optimally doped BSCCO flake is mechanically exfoliated using scotch tape on SiO\textsubscript{2}/Si, previously treated with oxygen plasma to enhance the vdW forces between the crystal and the substrate \cite{huang2015reliable}.
+First, an optimally doped BSCCO flake is mechanically exfoliated using the scotch tape on SiO\textsubscript{2}/Si, previously treated with the oxygen plasma to enhance the vdW forces between the crystal and the substrate \cite{huang2015reliable}.
 Next, the BSCCO flake is placed on a liquid nitrogen-cooled stage and cleaved into two pieces using a polydimethylsiloxane (PDMS) stamp at -$\SI{90}{\celsius}$.
 At this low temperature, the oxygen atoms in the BiO planes are frozen and no interfacial structural reconstruction occurs\,\cite{fratini2010scale}.
 The substrate is then quickly rotated to the desired angle and the flake on the PDMS is stacked on top of the other one.
 Less than 60 seconds elapse between the cleavage of the starting crystal and the assembly of the two parts.
-The stack is then warmed up to room temperature and realesed onto the substrate by gently lifting up the PDMS stamp.
-Immediately afterward, we encapsulate the interface region with the hexagonal boron nitride thick layer via the PDMS transfer technique process in order to prevent degradation at the junction resulting from chemical reactions with water or oxygen escape.
+The stack is then warmed up to room temperature and released onto the substrate by gently lifting up the PDMS stamp.
+Immediately afterwards, we encapsulate the interface region with the hexagonal boron nitride thick layer via the PDMS transfer technique process in order to prevent the degradation at the junction resulting from chemical reactions with water or oxygen escape.
 Finally, electrical contacts are defined via stencil masks \cite{zhao2019sign} and deposited at -$\SI{30}{\celsius}$ in two steps in the evaporation chamber directly connected to the glovebox.